 Once your cancer risk is assessed, Family cancer clinics can also help you draw up a health plan to manage your risk.
 This may include changing lifestyle factors, regularly monitoring your breasts for any changes (with mammography and sometimes special tests like MRI), taking medication or having surgery.
 Decisions about which options you want to explore are always up to you and Family Cancer Clinicians are very experienced in helping you to make decisions that are right for you as an individual and fit with your personal beliefs and values. .

 There is no charge for a consultation at a family cancer clinic.
 Genetic testing is free for women who meet certain family history criteria.
 Some women who don’t meet the criteria may choose to self-fund a genetic test, which costs several hundred dollars.
 Family cancer Clinics operate through public hospitals and some private hospitals..
 Your GP can refer you to a clinic in your area, or you can telephone a clinic yourself to make an appointment.

 For more information about family cancer clinics, visit the Cancer Council Australia website or phone the Cancer Cancer Helpline on 13 11 20.

 - Use iPrevent to understand the relevance of your cancer family history.

 - Take a look at BCNA's Family history position statement.
 It outlines the key issues that many women face in this situation.

 - Visit the NSW Centre for Genetics Education website.
 It has information about genetic testing, including an information and decision aid.

-- Visit the Westmead Breast Cancer Institute website.
-They have a Family history of breast cancer brochure which you can order free of charge.
+- The Westmead Breast Cancer Institute has a Family history of breast cancer fact sheet available to view online.

 - Take a look at the US-based FORCE website.
 It has more information about family history and hereditary breast cancer and you can sign up to their regular ebulletins.